New York Personal Injury Liability

 in an accident, more than one individual can be at fault.
 Thus, it is

-important that you hire an experienced personal injury lawyer in NY to
+important that you hire an experienced personal injury lawyer in Brooklyn

 personal injury lawsuit.